Landing of Chandrayaan-3

 Launch of Chandrayaan-3

-The Chandrayaan-3 spacecraft lifted out from the Satish Dhawan Space Centre Second Launch Pad in Sriharikota, Andhra Pradesh, India on July 14, 2023, at 14:35 IST.
-On August 5, 2023, the spacecraft successfully and without difficulty reached lunar orbit.
-We can estimate that the Chandrayaan-3 will accomplish a safe and secure landing in the lunar South Pole area on August 23, 2023.
-This is based on the fact that the launch was successful and the current status of the spacecraft.
+Chandrayaan-3 lifted off from the Satish Dhawan Space Centre Second Launch Pad in Sriharikota, Andhra Pradesh on July 14, 2023, at 14:35 IST.
+On August 5, 2023, the spacecraft reached lunar orbit.
+The south pole landing on August 23, 2023 was the result of what ISRO had been quietly perfecting: a measured launch and a sequence of precise orbital corrections.

-The live coverage of the landing will be available on various platforms, including the ISRO Website (https://www.isro.gov.in/), ISRO’s official YouTube channel (ISRO Official’), ISRO’s Facebook page (https://www.facebook.com/ISRO), and DD National TV channel.
+The live coverage was broadcast on the ISRO website, ISRO’s official YouTube channel, ISRO’s Facebook page, and DD National TV channel.
+Viewership across all platforms was enormous.

 - ISRO Chairperson: S. Somanath